Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 Toccata, vProgs, DAGKnight, and native DeFi are different tracks.
 They should not be sold as one shipped bundle.

-Capacity and low fees do not prove durable users, fee demand, or useful applications.
+Capacity and low fees do not prove durable users, fee demand, or applications people repeat.

 Higher block rates can raise operational demands for nodes, indexers, wallets, explorers, and infrastructure operators.
 The practical question is whether independent operators can keep verifying the network over time.